ctm/mb2-doc/src/series/2023/wywae.md

-(to them) platform and play new (to them) games, but to play seriously (i.e., show up and try to win via skill), please tell them about both this series and the likelihood of other series (e.g. WSOP-Style and WYwAB) later in the year.
+(to them) platform and play new (to them) games, but to play seriously (i.e., show up and try to win via skill), please tell them about both this series and the likelihood of other series (e.g. WSOP-Style and WYWAB) later in the year.
 It's certainly late notice, but as long as they show up in good faith, the more the merrier and they'll get some experience with the platform well before the other series are officially announced.